-Joaquin “El Chapo” Guzman, a notorious drug kingpin of Mexico, has finally arrived in Florence, Colorado.
-It’s here, at the Administrative Maximum U.S. Penitentiary where he will spend his life sentence (+30 years, according to a judge).
+Joaquin "El Chapo" Guzman, a notorious drug kingpin of Mexico, is being held in Florence, Colorado.
+It's there, at the Administrative Maximum U.S. Penitentiary where he will spend his life sentence (+30 years, according to a judge).
 El Chapo escaped Mexican prisons twice, in 2001 and 2014.
-However, his stay this time around seems to be much more permanent— this supermax prison is nicknamed “the Alcatraz of the Rockies” and has never had a prisoner escape since its founding in 1994.
+However, his stay this time around seems to be much more permanent— this supermax prison is nicknamed "the Alcatraz of the Rockies" and has never had a prisoner escape since its founding in 1994.

-El Chapo, 62, arrived at the facility on July 19, two days after his life sentence.
-He joined other high profile offenders like the “Unabomber,” an Oklahoma City bombing conspirator, and the 1993 World Trade Center bomber.
+El Chapo, 62, arrived at the facility two days after his life sentence.
+He joined other high profile offenders like the "Unabomber," an Oklahoma City bombing conspirator, and the 1993 World Trade Center bomber.

 All 400 inmates at the ADX spend 23 hours a day in a soundproofed cell, and then have one heavily supervised hour of "rec" time.
 Their supervised hour of rec time is observed while both handcuffed and shackled.
 Phones are banned, and there is an extremely "limited" version of television available (meaning: black and white recreational, religious, and educational programming).